sgmonda/stdio/README.md

 ## Changelog

+### 0.2.0

+* The whole project has been rewritten.
+The code is now more readable and follows JSHint.
+Many tests have been added, now using Jasmine.
+* Options with "=" character now don't need to be escaped.
+This adds a backwards incompatibility, so be careful updating to this version if you use escaped arguments.

 ### 0.1.6

 * Arguments now can have "=" sign escaped: `node program.js -m loc.ark+\\=13960\\=t0000693r.meta.json` will give the following: